aragon/aragon-wiki/docs/dev/index.md

 * Update publishing in a secure way.
 Leveraging Ethereum accounts for authentication, allows to use complex governance mechanisms to push updates.

 * Finding the client-side counterparty to a smart contract.
-If a smart contract exposes a reference to the package (appId concept in AragonOS), the Package Manager can be used to look-up for the dApp frontend code for that version of the smart contract.
+If a smart contract exposes a reference to the package (appId concept in aragonOS), the Package Manager can be used to look-up for the dApp frontend code for that version of the smart contract.

 ## [aragon-apps](https://github.com/aragon/aragon-apps)
 *Owned by [izqui](http://github.com/izqui) et al.*